alvivar/whisper/README.md

 ####Whisper
 is an anonymous temporal short-message board.

+(Work in progress, it does not work yet!)

 Made with Angular Material + Sails.js

-#Work in progress (It does not work yet!)

 By [Andrés Villalobos](http://twitter.com/matnesis)